TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 headerComment
 -------------

+.. container:: table-row

+   Property
-..  confval:: headerComment
+         headerComment

-    :name: config-headerComment
+   Data type
-    :type: :ref:`data-type-string`
+         :ref:`data-type-string`

+   Description
          The content is added before the "TYPO3 Content Management Framework" comment in the <head> section of the page.
 Use this to insert a note like that "Programmed by My-Agency".

 ..  index:: config; htmlTag.attributes
 ..  _setup-config-htmltag-attributes: